fieldtrip/website/tutorial/mvpa_light.md

 functions in the [model folder](https://github.com/treder/MVPA-Light/tree/master/model).
 The default values suffice for many scenarios, but sometimes you may want to manually change the parameters.
 This can be easily done using the `hyperparameter` substruct.
 For instance, in Support Vector Machines (SVM), the type of kernel is a hyperparameter.
-If an RBF kernel is used the parameter `gamma` controls the kernel width
+If an RBF kernel is used the parameter `gamma` controls the kernel width:

     cfg.mvpa.hyperparameter           = [];
     cfg.mvpa.hyperparameter.kernel    = 'rbf';
     cfg.mvpa.hyperparameter.gamma     = 1;

-See [train_svm](https://github.com/treder/MVPA-Light/blob/master/model/train_svm.m) for a list of SVM hyperparameters and their default values.
+See [train_svm](https://github.com/treder/MVPA-Light/blob/master/model/train_svm.m) for a full list of SVM hyperparameters and their default values.
 To give another example, in LDA the `lambda` parameter controls the amount of regularization of the covariance matrix.
+The default value `'auto'` is usually sufficient but we can also set it to a specific value:

     cfg.mvpa.hyperparameter           = [];
-    cfg.mvpa.hyperparameter.lambda    = 'auto';
+    cfg.mvpa.hyperparameter.lambda    = 0.01;

-See [train_lda](https://github.com/treder/MVPA-Light/blob/master/model/train_lda.m) for a list of LDA hyperparameters and their default values.
+See [train_lda](https://github.com/treder/MVPA-Light/blob/master/model/train_lda.m) for a full list of LDA hyperparameters and their default values.

 ### Exercise 6